ben31w/budget-buddy/README.md

 ## Extensions/TODOs
-- Process every sheet in the workbook
-- Allow user to select the workbook they want rather than hardcoding the name of the file
+- Allow user to select the workbook to process rather than hardcoding the name of the file
-- Implement a frontend in JavaFX
+- Implement a frontend in JavaFX that allows user to select a workbook, and displays the PieCharts in one window.